busstoptaktik/geodesy/ruminations/010-rumination.md

 ## Item 4: The CRS concept leads to unnecessary complication

+**TODO**
 According to 19111, a CRS has a "definition".
-The typical CRS today, consists of a reference frame plus some kind of coordinate operation

-[Figure 3](https://docs.ogc.org/as/18-005r4/18-005r4.html#figure_3) illustrates some of this.
+But at the bottom of any CRS is a reference frame.
+And as argued above, a reference frame is empirical, hence irreducible and non-definable.

+So the concept that "a CRS has a definition, and from the definition, we can infer transformations to other CRS" is highly limited: It works as long as we stay within the same reference frame, but no longer than that.

+But modulo the reference frame ("Base CRS"), the "definition of a CRS" is just the operation going from the CRS back to the reference frame.
+For this, we introduce an entire class of new concepts (perhaps most of [chapter 9](https://docs.ogc.org/as/18-005r4/18-005r4.html#27)), essentially covering the same ground as if just associating an operation with the CRS.

 TODO

 <!--
-Refererer til metadata, men geodæsi handler om at referere til virkeligheden.
-Det er 19111's mission - i modsætning til 19107.
-Og georeferencen er til en referenceramme, ikke til et sæt metadata.

-En transformation er empirisk, og flytter ikke georeferencen til en anden ramme.
-Den implementerer en prædiktion ("hvilken koordinat X2 ville vi have opnået i system B, givet at vi har X1 i system A)
+[Figure 5](https://docs.ogc.org/as/18-005r4/18-005r4.html#figure_5) illustrates some of this.

 Derfor er figur 3 misvisende: Det sammensatte datasæt er ikke refereret til CM3 - men CS1 og CS2 er blevet gjort "noget interoperable" ved hjælp af dels en empirisk prædiktion (CS1), dels en aksiomatisk konvertering (CS2)